boat

 Today we will leave Split, heading to the island of Hvar known for its mild climate and fragrant lavender fields.
 On our way to Hvar, we will stop in a secluded bay for a swim.
 After having reached Hvar, we will anchor in the port of Hvar, the homonymous capital of the island.
 The port lies at the foot of an impressive fortress, which offers spectacular views of the offshore islands “Pakleni otoci”.
 Provided that the number of boats anchoring in the small port of Hvar allows us to do so, we will stay here overnight.
 Otherwise, we will approach Hvar already in the morning and you will have two hours time to explore the island`s capital.
 In this case, we then continue our journey to the next island.

 Sailing along the south coast of the island of Korčula, we will stop at one of the numerous bays for a swim, before heading to our next port of call – Pomena or Polače, on the island of Mljet.
 Part of the island was declared a National Park – two saltwater lakes (in the larger of the two lakes you will find a small island with a former monastery) are connected to the sea by a narrow channel.
-Do not miss the opportunity to visit the National Park (entrance fee incl. boat ride to the small monastery island € 25, payable on-site).
+Do not miss the opportunity to visit the National Park (entrance fee incl. boat ride to the small monastery island € 15 in June and October, € 25 from June until September, payable on-site).
 We recommend a swim in the saltwater lakes, where the temperature is always 2°C above the temperature of the sea.
 Overnight stay in Pomena or Polače.

 We leave the island of Mljet and continue our journey.
 After a swimming break at the Elafiti Islands, we will enter the port of Dubrovnik around 4:00 pm.
 Dubrovnik is also called the “Pearl of the Adriatic”, since in the Middle Ages the city counted among the most important economic and cultural centres of the Mediterranean area.
 Today, the Old City unfolds a unique open air museum with countless attractions.
 After arriving in Dubrovnik, we are invited to enjoy a guided tour through the historic town with its impressive walls.
 It takes only a few minutes by bus to get to the old town.
-The bus stop is located right next to the port, the bus leaves every 10–20 minutes, last return journey around 1:00 am.
-Tickets are available from the kiosk (€ 1.73 per ride) or on the bus (€ 1.99 per ride) (state per August 2023).
+The bus stop is located right next to the port, the bus leaves every 10–20 minutes, last return journey around 0:45 am.
+Tickets are available from the kiosk (€ 1.73 per ride) or on the bus (€ 2.50 per ride) (state per August 2024).
 After the guided city tour, you will have plenty of time to discover the gems of Dubrovnik on your own.
 Stroll through the famous “Stradun”, take a walk along the massive city walls and visit the numerous unique sights or take the cable car to the 415 m high mountain Srđ, from which you can enjoy a unique view of the old town and the sea.

 Continuing our cruise in a northwestward direction, we will first stop in a bay of the Elafiti Islands for swimming and sunbathing, before heading to the island of Korčula – our today’s port of call.
 Korčula boasts one of the most beautiful old towns in Dalmatia and because of its fortress-like appearance it is often called “Little Dubrovnik”.
 Overnight stay in the birthplace of the famous sailor and explorer Marco Polo.